EBIvariation/vcf-validator/README.md

 ## Dependencies

-The only dependencies are the Boost library core and the Boost.regex module.
+The only dependencies are the Boost library core and its submodules: Boost.filesystem, Boost.regex and Boost.system.
-If you are using Ubuntu, the required packages names will be `libboost-dev` and `libboost-regex-dev`.
+If you are using Ubuntu, the required packages names will be `libboost-dev`, `libboost-filesystem-dev` and `libboost-regex-dev`.

 ## Build